OpenChromatin/MaeUtils/Readme.md

 Specifically, we demonstrate more robust functionality by devoting a series of heuristics to unambiguous identification of the primaryId column that lays within the file best suited to become colData(MAE).
 The functions will attempt to identify such a column even in the absence of exact matches to the strings in a candidate column.

-The first functionality intended is automation of the creation of a Mae objects given only a directory containing (appropriate) flat files as input.
+The first functionality (i.e., FlatFilesToMae.R) attempts to automate creation of a Mae objects given only a directory containing (appropriate) flat files as input.
+Future functonality to enchance ease of use is planned for the future.